MCQ on Mitochondria | MtDNA MCQ

 25. Mitochondrial DNA is___________

-(a) simple single stranded circular DNA molecule
+(a) the simple single-stranded circular DNA molecule

-(b) simple double stranded circular DNA molecule
+(b) the simple double-stranded circular DNA molecule

-(c) simple double stranded linear DNA molecule
+(c) the simple double-stranded linear DNA molecule

-(d) simple single stranded linear DNA molecule
+(d) the simple single-stranded linear DNA molecule

 Answer: B